clear-hdfs/Source/readme.txt

-Project: CLEAR - Clustering based Locality Enhanced Adaptive Replication for HDFS
+Project: CLEAR - Clustering Enabled Enhanced Adaptive Replication for HDFS
 ==============================================================================

 All paths below are relative to the project root.